-If you configured your BIG-IP system using a previous version of the f5.microsoft_dynamics_crm_2011_2013 iApp template, we strongly recommend you upgrade the iApp template to the most recent version.
+If you configured your BIG-IP system the f5.microsoft_dynamics_crm_2015_2016 iApp template, and a new version comes out, use the following procedure to upgrade the iApp template to the most recent version.

 When you upgrade to the current template version, the iApp retains all of your settings for use in the new template.
-In some new versions, you may noticed additional question, or existing questions asked in different ways, but your initial settings are always saved.
+In some new versions, you may notice additional questions or existing questions asked in different ways, but your initial settings are always saved.